-Not all programs are in big, international cities like London, Paris or Sydney either, meaning cost of living on some programs can be significantly lower than Boulder.
+Not all programs are in big, international cities such as London, Paris or Sydney either, meaning cost of living on some programs can be significantly lower than Boulder!
 With so many programs available, there’s a program to fit every student’s financial needs.

 Use financial aid

-Financial aid can be a huge help in reducing the costs of programs abroad, just as they are in Boulder.
-Explore CU Education Abroad’s Financial Aid page to learn more.
+Financial aid can be a huge help in reducing the costs of programs abroad, just as they are in Boulder!
+Explore Education Abroad’s financial aid page to learn more.

 Apply for scholarships

 There are many scholarship opportunities for study abroad students.
-The CU Education Abroad office offers the need-based Buffs Abroad Scholarship, and encourages all students going abroad on a CU program to apply.
-There are lots of other general eligibility scholarships, too, as well as scholarships available for certain majors, certain regions of study, underrepresented students and more.
+The Education Abroad office offers the need-based Buffs Abroad Scholarship, and encourages all students going abroad on a CU program to apply.
+There are a lot of other general eligibility scholarships, too, as well as scholarships available for certain majors, certain regions of study, underrepresented students and more.

 Check out the Ed Abroad scholarships page to explore scholarships you may be eligible for.